Buy/Renew Bike Insurance Online

 If you incorrectly declare your IDV, you are indirectly stating a lower/higher value of your bike.
 Therefore, in case of claims- you will receive a lower amount if you’ve stated the wrong, lower IDV which won’t be enough for your bike and if in case you’ve stated a higher amount then the amount you will receive at the time of claims will also be higher.

 You can approximately calculate your IDV by checking the market value of your bike and subtracting its depreciation on the same (based on how old it is).
-If you aren’t too sure how to go about it, you can also use an IDV calculator for two wheeler online, like this one.
+If you aren’t too sure how to go about it, you can also use an IDV bike depreciation calculator online.

 Can I increase the IDV value of my two-wheeler?